skyebacus/python-exercises/README.md

 I grew up in Tennessee, but it wasn't the right place for me.
 Now, I reside in Colorado.
 With her proud mountains tall.

+Things are pretty good and I'm trying to learn some new things.